falonofthetower/custom/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version 2.3.0
+- Ruby version 2.3.0
 It's in the Gemfile.
 It's probably not vital, but it is not otherwise tested

-* Configuration
-You will need to
+- To get the app up and running you will need to setup the ENV variables

 ```
 mv config/application.sample.yml config/application.yml